AJP-432/allmind/.github/project.md

 - **Containerization:** The application must be containerized using Docker.
 You can choose to set up a single container or two separate containers for the website and chatbot.
 - **Hosting:** The Docker container(s) must be deployed to Google Cloud Run.
-- **Database:** All chat histories must be stored in Google Bigtable.
+- **Database:** All chat histories must be stored in Google Firestore.
   - **Row Keys:** As there is no authentication, use the UNIX timestamp for the row keys.

 ### 3. Frontend Implementation Details